Rachelios/rachel-blog/content/posts/2017-19-08---Humane-Typography-in-the-Digital-Age copy 2.md

 Click on File/Save a copy in Github, you will be prompted to log in to Github and authorize app once, and from then on you can simply save a notebook to one of your repositories.
 Each time you save, you can add a commit message for GitHub.
 After you save it to GitHub, you will get a link “View in Colaboratory” which opens your notebook directly in colab.
 This means anyone who opens your notebook doesn’t need to do any setup for Jupyter Notebook..

-> In the new computer age the proliferation of typefaces and type manipulations represents a new level of visual pollution threatening our culture.
-Out of thousands of typefaces, all we need are a few basic ones, and trash the rest.
->
-— Massimo Vignelli